On Side With Better Sidewalks

 That’s why in April, 2018 (just 6 months after I was elected) I asked formally in Council for Administration to bring forward a list of where these gaps in sidewalk connections are in communities across the city along with a budget to address them.

 A report came back to Council on March 19, 2019 (almost a whole year later) where another Motion was passed that asked for these locations to be mapped out for easy reference.
 A group called Paths For People also recently started logging a collection of missing sidewalk links that has further informed the City’s list.
 A new report is now available and will be discussed in Committee tomorrow (June 11).

 Administration has now committed to submitting a $10 million unfunded capital budget request to support the construction of missing sidewalk links as part of the Fall Supplemental Capital Budget Adjustment process.
-This funding would enable advancing planning, design, and construction of the majority of high priority missing links by the end of the capital budget cycle in 2022, which includes some in the NE (below).
+This funding would enable the advancing of planning, design, and construction of the majority of high priority missing links by the end of the capital budget cycle in 2022, which includes some in the NE (below).
 It’s about time we see the basics being done right in communities.
 That’s what I have been and will continue to be pushing for.

 - 144 Avenue, 36 Street – Manning Drive (high priority)

 - 50 Street, 153 Avenue – 162 Avenue (high priority)

 - 139 Avenue/50 A Street, Manning Drive – 50 Street (medium priority)